 In particular, we are taking advantage, genetically engineered mice, primary cultures of cardiomyocytes, echocardiographic and imaging approaches, and state-of-the-art molecular and cellular biology techniques, to define the role of AKAPs in the epigenetic and transcriptional processes that favor heart protection against MI-associated remodeling and the cardiotoxic effects of doxorubicin-based anti-cancer therapies.

-Figure 1: Inhibition of AKAP-Lbc in cardiomyocytes causes heart failure in response to pressure overload.
+Figure 1: Inhibition of AKAP-Lbc in cardiomyocytes causes heart failure in response to cardiac stress.
 Masson’s trichrome stained transversal histological ventricular sections of mouse hearts submitted to pressure overload (TAC).
 Left ventricular chamber dilation indicative of heart failure is observed following inhibition of AKAP-Lbc (bottom left).

 Rational design of molecular inhibitors of A-kinase anchoring proteins as potential anti-cancer agents.